linkedin

 The final element to consider in your audit are the technical and functional elements of your product or service.
 All elements need to perform efficiently and be accessible to the majority of your users, otherwise all the work put into other elements will be for nothing.

 Technical elements include items like performance, security, and compatibility.
 Is your product beautifully designed but extremely slow to load?
 Does it require users to input personal data but server security is lacking?
 What about having a fantastic desktop site that looks unimpressive on mobile devices?
+All of these examples would cause a significant decrease in user engagement, regardless of how fantastic a product may perform in other aspects.

 Some technical elements may be outside of a designer’s scope.
 Elements like site speed or additional functionality need to be implemented by a development team.
 If during the pre planning period it becomes apparent that there may be a need for more development, then having developers join the ranks of stakeholders may be of benefit.